Jack Lester: Chesterfield

 Lester returned to Chesterfield after being appointed as the team's new manager on 29 September 2017.
 His first game in charge ended in a 2–0 loss to Cheltenham.
 Following a 4–1 loss to fellow strugglers Forest Green Rovers, which ended any realistic chance of Chesterfield avoiding relegation to the National League, Lester and Chesterfield mutually parted ways on 23 April 2018.

 Sheffield United

 On 19 July 2019, Lester returned to Sheffield United as the head of the club's youth academy.

 In December 2021, Lester was promoted to first team coach by new manager Paul Heckingbottom.
 Lester extended his contract at Bramall Lane to the summer of 2028 along with Chris Wilder and his backroom team.

 On 26 June 2025, Sheffield United announced he had left the club following the arrival of new coach Rubén Sellés.

 Wales

 On 4 September 2023, Lester was appointed as a temporary assistant coach for the Wales national football team under former teammate Rob Page.
 Page had been seeking a temporary assistant following the resignation of Eric Ramsay.

+Brentford

+On 9 September 2025, Lester was appointed assistant first team coach of Premier League club Brentford.